 The Kyushu Ceramic Museum (60 min.)

-The Kyushu Ceramic Museum collects pottery and porcelains from all over Kyushu, with a focus on Hizen Porcelains.
-Inside the museum, you will find detailed exhibits related to the history of Kyushu ceramics and the characteristics of each era, as well as artworks of contemporary potters.
+The Kyushu Ceramic Museum collects pottery and porcelains from all over Kyushu, with a focus on Hizen Porcelain.
+Inside the museum, you will find detailed exhibits related to the history of Kyushu ceramics and the characteristics of each era, as well as artworks by contemporary potters.
 On permanent exhibition are ceramic masterpieces such as the Hizen Kokaratsu ware, early Imari-yaki pottery, Kakiemon style ceramics and ceramics of the Nabeshima Domain Kiln.

-Arita Uchiyama townscape (Important traditional buildings preservation district) (30 min.)
+Arita Uchiyama Townscape (Important traditional buildings preservation district) (30 min.)

-The prosperity brought by the Arita ware throughout the Edo period nurtured a wealthy merchant culture in Arita, a town where many pottery kilns and merchant stores line up.
+The prosperity brought in by the Arita ware throughout the Edo period nurtured a wealthy merchant culture in Arita, a town where many pottery kilns and merchant stores line up.

 China On The Park (60 min.)

 China On The Park is a pottery park located in the premises of the Fukagawa Seiji factory.
 On the outside, the building has a serene look created by the color of bricks.
-Inside, you will find on display a treasured pottery collection of the Fukagawa family kiln with nearly 350 years history.
+Inside, you will find on display a treasured pottery collection of the Fukagawa family kiln with nearly 350 years of history.

-Nabeshima domain Kiln Park and Ookawachiyama (60 min.)
+Nabeshima Domain Kiln Park and Ookawachiyama (60 min.)

-Ookawachiyama used to be home to the Nabeshima domain Kilns, which produced a number of masterpiece porcelains such as "Iro Nabeshima", "Nabeshima Sometsuke" and "Nabeshima Seiji" under the domain's strict control.
+Ookawachiyama used to be home to the Nabeshima Domain Kilns, which produced a number of masterpiece porcelain pieces such as "Iro Nabeshima", "Nabeshima Sometsuke" and "Nabeshima Seiji" under the domain's strict control.
 Surrounded by mountains on three sides, the area has a distinctive atmosphere of secret kilns, much like a landscape featured in Shan shui paintings.
 Nabeshima domain Kiln Park reproduces beautifully the old checking station that protected the potting secrets, the remains of ascending kilns such as Okyo Ishi Gama (Sutra stone kiln) and the Kiyohara Kiln, and the potters’ houses.

 At the Meotoshi Tower where you can listen to the sound produced by fourteen wind chimes made of Imari-yaki pottery.
 The clear sound has been chosen as one of Japan's 100 most attractive soundscapes.